vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 - Loading selected payment method
 - Picking and configuring payment method

-The first thing we have to do is import and put the component inside `pages/Payment.vue` as a [last part of the Checkout](https://github.com/vuestorefront/vue-storefront/blob/next/packages/commercetools/theme/pages/Checkout/Payment.vue#L108):
+The first thing we have to do is import and put in the view.
 ```vue
 <template>
   <!-- ... -->